Skip to main content

 BayBE supports multi-target approaches such as desirability scalarization and Pareto optimization.

-Bounds (optional) vs constraints (don’t confuse them)
+Acceptable Range (optional) vs constraints (don’t confuse them)

-If you allow bounds in the UI:
+If you allow an acceptable range in the UI:

 Objective Configuration